migueldelmazo/wu/README.md

 // when browser URL is not '/user/asdf1234/detail' 'user.detail.route' is { isActive: false, params: {} }
 ```

-Also, in order for you to be able to get the URL data and watch the changes, when the browser URL changes,
-the path of the data model **'app.route'** is updated.
-More info in [router documentation](./docs/documentation-router.md).

 ### [Getter:](./docs/documentation-getter.md)
 **Getter** allows you to define an interface to get data from the data model outside of Wu.